UAE to pull forces out of Yemen after calls for withdrawal, Saudi strike

 - list 4 of 4Saudi coalition will counter Yemen separatists undermining de-escalation

-Hours earlier, Saudi Arabian-led coalition forces also attacked the southern Yemeni port of Mukalla, targeting what Riyadh said was a UAE-linked weapons shipment destined for the separatist Southern Transition Council (STC) in Yemen.
+Hours earlier, Saudi Arabia-led coalition forces also attacked the southern Yemeni port of Mukalla, targeting what Riyadh said was a UAE-linked weapons shipment destined for the separatist Southern Transition Council (STC) in Yemen.

-The STC, which initially supported Yemen’s internationally recognised government against the Houthi rebels, launched an offensive against the Saudi Arabian-backed government troops this month, seeking an independent state in the south.
+The STC, which initially supported Yemen’s internationally recognised government against the Houthi rebels, launched an offensive against the Saudi Arabia-backed government troops this month, seeking an independent state in the south.

 The advance broke years of deadlock, with the STC seizing control of broad swaths of southern Yemen, including the Hadramout and Mahara provinces, in defiance of warnings from Riyadh.
 Hadramout borders Saudi Arabia, and Mahara is close to the border.